|

 or other mechanical or radioactive device

-must be removed, because they will explode
+must be removed, because they are likely

-in the cremation chamber.
+to explode in the cremation chamber.
 In

 the case of a pacemaker (or